Version Control is the management of changes to documents, computer programs, large websites, and other collection of information.

 Move into a sub-folder:

-Create any file and save it in the folder that we have created just before, In below step I am using the vim to create a file.
+Create any file and save it in the folder that we have created just before; in the below step, I am using the vim to create a file.

 Create a file in git: